 Q: What time frame does VMAP cover?

-A: The VMAP achievement period covers one calendar year, from January 1st until December 31.
+A: The VMAP achievement period covers one calendar year, from January 1 until December 31.
 All activities must take place during that time frame to count for achievement.
-The Enrollment period for VMAP is open until February 28th each year, and the final submission of each Valley’s report must be done by December 31st of the current year.
+The final submission of each Valley’s report must be done by February 28 of the following year.

 Q: What if my Valley does not submit our pledge to participate by February 28?
 Does this mean we have to wait until the following February to participate?

 A: In order to be eligible for VMAP achievement awards for the current year, each Valley must submit its participation pledge by February 28 of that year.
 If you do not submit the participation pledge by then, you are certainly still welcome to utilize the VMAP workbook and resources to benefit your Valley.
 The enrollment for the following year will open October 1.

 Q: If my Valley is unable to complete enough objectives for the achievement award, do we still have to turn in our workbook?